5 Ways to Consolidate Debt On Your Own

 You have a number of options for consolidating debt without the help of a debt management company.
 We rank them, in order of best to worst, including the benefits and drawbacks of each.

-If approved, your loan will have a fixed payment amount and a set repayment period, giving you a predictable payoff schedule.
+If approved, your debt consolidation loan will have a fixed payment amount and a set repayment period, giving you a predictable payoff schedule.

 Personal loans are available from traditional banks, credit unions, and online banks for amounts up to $100,000 and repayment terms up to 12 years.